ed-andre/betterjobs-snow/README.md

 #### Option 1: Full Asset Materialization

-To materialize all assets in the pipeline, including URL discovery and job discovery:
+To materialize all assets in the pipeline:

 ```bash
 cd pipeline/dagster_betterjobs